C0DE-Z/C0DE-Z/README.md

 ### About Me

-I am a developer based in Ontario, entering the Computer Engineering Technology program at Humber Polytechnic this fall.
+I am a developer based in Ontario, entering the Computer Engineering Technology program this fall.
 My work focuses on bridging software and physical hardware through competitive robotics, microcontrollers, and custom drone engineering.

 ---